heckofagator/udacity-project2/README.md

   ![image](https://github.com/user-attachments/assets/72f7dc31-c31c-4181-8bec-6824598de046)

-An overview of this project's architecture is picture above.
+An overview of this project's architecture is pictured above.
 We will use Github for our source control, Github Actions to continuously test and integrate the code, Azure Pipelines will pick up those code changes and then deploy the updated WebApp's source code into production.

 * Instructions for running the Python project.